Acquisitions in focus at Starbucks' investor meeting

-Starbucks Corp (SBUX.O) is expected to outline plans to turn recent juice, tea and bakery acquisitions into bigger profits for its non-coffee operations at an investor conference in New York on Wednesday.
+Dec 5 Starbucks Corp is expected to outline plans to turn recent juice, tea and bakery acquisitions into bigger profits for its non-coffee operations at an investor conference in New York on Wednesday.

 The company could also announce changes to its UK tax policies, after criticism from lawmakers and the media over strategies that let it minimize payments.